SumoLogic/sumologic-documentation/docs/observability/kubernetes-solution/kubernetes-alerts.md

 ---
 id: kubernetes-alerts
+title: Kubernetes Alerts
+sidebar_label: Setting Alerts
+hide_table_of_contents: true
 ---

-# Kubernetes Alerts

 To help determine if the Kubernetes cluster is available and performing well, the Sumo Logic monitors are provided with out of box alerts.

-:::note
-The alerts are built based on metrics datasets and have preset thresholds.
+The alerts in the table below are built based on metrics datasets and have preset thresholds.

+:::info
-To install the Kubernetes app and alerts, see Install the Kubernetes App, Alerts, and Dashboards.
+For information on creating customized alerts, see [Install the Kubernetes App, Alerts, and Dashboards](https://help.sumologic.com/07Sumo-Logic-Apps/10Containers_and_Orchestration/Kubernetes/Install_the_Kubernetes_App%2C_Alerts%2C_and_view_the_Dashboards).
 :::

 | Name | Description | Trigger Type (Critical / Warning / MissingData) | Alert Condition | Recovery Condition |